pdureau/ui_icons/README.md

 ```

 This module provide multiple extractors, you an provide other extractor with
-other modules or custom code, @see IconExtractorPluginInterface.
+other modules or custom code, @see IconExtractorPluginBaseInterface.

 Available extractors with this module: